m3o/dev/blog/_posts/2020-12-03-m3o-open-to-the-world.md

 ### Pricing

 Unlike cloud compute providers who feel the need to charge per the penny and force to you into using pricing calculators to figure out the costs, we're using a simply flat subscription pricing model on a per user basis.
-Our goal is to focus on abstracting away the dealings of infrastructure including the pricing and let you as a developer just focus on writing code.
+Our goal is to focus on abstracting away the details of infrastructure including the pricing and let you as a developer just focus on writing code.

 That's why the platform is priced at $35/user/month with unlimited collaborators.
 Over time we'll include addition value add services